Jim Furyk - best putter in golf?

 his putting routine slows him down - deliberately.
 After addressing the ball, he

-backs off and starts his routine all over again (two routines is therefore
+backs off and starts his routine all over again.
+In other words, Furyk's routine is actually 2 routines joined together.

 The idea behind this odd routine is that, when he sets up for the second time,